blockchain/My-Wallet-V3-Frontend/README.md

     npm test

 ## Development
 Grunt keeps an eye on things in the background.
 In particular it compiles the Jade files whenever you change them.
+So make sure it's running:

+    grunt

 ## MyWallet mock